robinskennethj-pixel/Original-Oak-Carpentry/API_INTEGRATIONS_SUMMARY.md

 ## 🎉 **CONCLUSION**

-The Ogun Carpentry website now features a comprehensive suite of third-party API integrations that provide:
+The Original Oak Carpentry website now features a comprehensive suite of third-party API integrations that provide:

 1. **Enhanced User Experience** with interactive maps, reviews, and social media
 2. **Streamlined Business Operations** with automated booking and payments